Skip to content

 The four approaches to analytics in healthcare are:

-- Prescriptive: helps understand what needs to be changed to improve the outcome (i.e., educate patients about the benefits of rehab therapy).
+• Prescriptive: It helps understand what needs to be changed to improve the outcome (e.g., educating patients about the benefits of rehab therapy).

 The most important benefit of data-driven processes in healthcare is the ability to make predictions.
-With the right approach to data gathering and analytics, it's possible to predict patients' needs and implement preventive measures.
+With the right approach to data gathering and analytics, patients' needs can be predicted, and preventive measures can be implemented.

 Benefits of data-driven healthcare

 The data-driven approach to healthcare operations and decisions is integral to successful operations.
-If the healthcare organization has access to high-quality data and effective analytics tools, it can achieve impressive results.
+If the healthcare organisation has access to high-quality data and effective analytics tools, it can achieve impressive results.

 Successful medical research